NOT UNDER THE LAW BUT UNDER GRACE

 Under the Law of Moses equitable, upright behavior was enforced:

-Ye shall do no unrighteousness in judgment, in meteyard, in weight, or in measure.
+‘You shall do no injustice in judgment, in measurement of length, weight, or volume.
 (Leviticus 19:35)

 One of the most important statements of the Old Testament, although not part of the Torah but certainly of the spirit of the Torah, is as follows:

-He hath shewed thee, O man, what is good; and what doth the Lord require of thee, but to practice righteousness, and to love mercy, and to walk humbly with thy God?
+He has shown you, O man, what is good; and what does the LORD require of you but to do justly, to love mercy, and to walk humbly with your God?
 (Micah 6:8)

 Under the new covenant, righteous behavior is required.

-Blessed are they which do hunger and thirst after righteousness: for they shall be filled.
+Blessed are those who hunger and thirst for righteousness, for they shall be filled.
 (Matthew 5:6)

 All people, the elect and the members of the nations of the saved, must obey the laws given in the Sermon on the Mount.
 Since these laws are impossible apart from the indwelling Nature of Christ, all the citizens of the nations of the saved, although they are not members of the royal priesthood, must have a portion of Christ in them.
 Every individual who is saved into the eternal reign of Christ will have Christ in him because Christ in us is the Kingdom, the rule of God.